-Overall, understanding of the experiential learning cycle, which underpins the process of action planning, together with the concept of 'locus of control' are crucial to the delivery of effective IAPs.
+Overall, understanding of the experiential learning cycle, which underpins the process of action planning, together with the concept of 'locus of control' are crucial to effective IAPs.

-1.2 Role of individual action planning in the PES context
+1.2 Role of action planning

 Employment counselling is about constructive change and should have a practical end.
 However: 'There is nothing magic about change; it is hard work.
 If clients do not act in their own behalf, nothing happens' (Egan, 1994, p.29).
 The client or customer comes to talk about problems and opportunities related to their employment progression (perhaps expressing pent-up emotions), discuss goals and identify solutions that will help them to change their lives.
 If no such change takes place, then the employment counselling is of little use.